-9Figure 4A-9: Gear Reducer
+Figure 4A-9.
+Gear Reducer

 The gear coupling has fully crowned teeth, is directly coupled to the motor and the gear reducer, and transmits only torsion force.
-The present gear ratio is set for the Extruder’s screw design.
+The present gear ratio is set for each Extruder’s screw design.
 The gear reducer’s double-reduction helical gears are hardened and ground, and includes an integral oil cooling system with a pump and a heat exchanger.

 The motors drive the gearbox through a gear coupling and gear reducer.
 Both are enclosed in a protective safety guard.
-Do not remove guard while power is on or operate machine with guard removed.
+Do not remove the safety guard while power is on nor operate machine with the safety guard removed.

-A breather at the top of the gear reducer allows the air in the reducer to expand and contract.
+A breather at the top of the gear reducer allows the air in the gear reducer to expand and contract.
 The breather, the area around it, and the filtering element must be kept clean to ensure its proper operation.

 Use the sight glass at the side of the gear reducer to monitor the oil level and provide a visual inspection of the operation.
 Excessive foaming or severe discoloration indicates problems.